wimgielis/PythonScript_NotepadPlusPlus/README.md

 - ConvertTextNumbersToNumbers (alt-n):
 The selection is a tabular format.
 Provide a field separator, column(s) to convert to numbers and locales.

+- SumNumbers (alt-$):
+Select any text, the numbers found in the text will be summed and displayed.
+Support for currencies.

 - RectangularEdits.py (alt-r):
 Insert text or a series of numbers (with a pattern) onto the rectangular selection